 How does the digital oilfield differ from IoT in oil and gas?

-IoT is one layer of the digital oilfield: the field instrumentation and connectivity.
+IoT is one layer of the digital oilfield (the field instrumentation and connectivity).
 The digital oilfield includes IoT plus SCADA, production accounting, analytics, and workflow tools.
 IoT is a component; digital oilfield is the broader operational concept.
+See the oilfield IoT pillar for the component-level walk-through.

 About the author: Greg Archbald is the founder of GreaseBook.
 He built the product from inside the oil patch and has spent 15+ years on the operator side of oil and gas technology.